 PuTTY is an SSH client that allows us remotely manage a server.
 Surely those who have needed to connect by SSH to a Linux system, already know what I mean.

 Some prefer to use SSH directly from the terminal, but the truth is that PuTTY is a frontend for SSH that nIt gives you many more features than SSH itself.
-Therefore, in Ubunlog we want to explain how we can install and use it to be able to connect to another system remotely and from Ubuntu.
+Therefore, in Ubunlog We want to explain how we can install and use it to connect to another system remotely and from Ubuntu.

 PuTTY is actually the most popular SSH client on Windows, but it also has a version for Linux.
 PuTTY allows us to configure the terminal in a flexible way, it has multiple X11 authentication protocols and more features not supported by SSH.